Pension Assets (Private Sector)

-The private-sector pension assets totalled 138.4 billion euros at the end of 2020, equalling about one third of the current value of pension rights.
-Authorised pension providers administer 95.3 per cent of the assets, while close to 3,5 per cent is administered by industry-wide and company pension funds and 1.2 per cent by the Seafarer’s Pension Fund (MEK) and the Farmers’ Social Insurance Institution (MELA).
+The private-sector pension assets totalled 159.7 billion euros at the end of 2021.
+Authorised pension providers administer 95.6 per cent of the assets, while close to 3.3 per cent is administered by industry-wide and company pension funds and 1.1 per cent by the Seafarer’s Pension Fund (MEK) and the Farmers’ Social Insurance Institution (MELA).

 The Finnish Pensions Alliance TELA presents slides on the short- and long-term development of earnings-related pension asset investments in more detail every three months.
 The slides present the pension assets in figures (in euros) and the relative percentages per pension institution groups.

 The earnings-related pension scheme is a defined benefit (DB) and partially funded scheme.
 Part of the future pensions under the private-sector pension acts for employees (Employees Pensions Act and Seafarer’s Pensions Act) are pre-funded while the rest of them are financed through future pension contributions according to the pay-as-you-go (PAYG) principle.